DefenderOfBasic/notebook/source/content/memetics/My Egregore Burst.md

 In 2024 I started forming an egregore, on twitter.
-I did this by l
+I did this by learning things in my own language.
+I'd ask an open question, and someone would say ", Reginald Mofflebottom "